Terms and Conditions

 Essential companion tickets

 People who require an essential companion to accompany them to the theatre in order for them to access the venue, due to their disability, illness or other condition will receive a FREE essential companion ticket.
-Qualifying documentation must be provided at the box office to evidence their disability or circumstances that would require them to need an essential companion.
-Customers can still book and pay for tickets over the phone and can supply documentation through the post, or at the box office when they collect their tickets.
+Qualifying documentation is required if signing up to our Access Scheme.

 Qualifying documentation